 PAUL BESTON'S RECOMMENDED READ:

 Paul Beston is the newest member of our core team and we are thrilled to add his unique talents to our portfolio.
 His tasks are many, including the design and running of our tours in Britain and our tour of Rome.
 Paul is the ideal guide, combining an intrepid mind with a seemingly endless storage capacity for historical detail and narrative, complemented by a unique gift to transfer that knowledge into story-telling, combining innumerable strands of history on the spot.
 He is a one-of-a-kind raconteur of history, able to communicate complex detail in an extraordinarily entertaining style, drawing expected and unexpected connections and conjuring up fascinating details at very step.
-Next year, you can experience his talent on Exploring Wessex, Exploring Hadrian’s Wall and Exploring Rome.
+Next year, you can experience his talent on our Exploring Wessex tour, Exploring Hadrian's Wall tour and Exploring Rome tour.

 Hadrian's Wall: Archaeology and History at the Limit of Rome's Empire, by Nick Hodgson, Crowood Press/Robert Hale, 2017.